Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 - Synthetic Data: Synthetic datasets are generated and/or used for model development, validation, and demonstration of the framework.
 - Experimental Data: Experimental brain tissue datasets included here were digitized from published literature using WebPlotDigitizer for the purpose of reproducing the analyses in this study.

+## Reproducibility

+The goal of this repository is to make the main results of the paper transparent and reproducible.

+To improve reproducibility:
+- All required Python dependencies are listed in environment.yml
+- Notebooks are organized to follow the workflow used in the paper
+- Reusable code will be placed in the src/ directory
+- Input data and generated outputs are separated into dedicated folders

+Please note that minor numerical differences may occur depending on:
+- Package versions
+- Operating system
+- Random initialization (where applicable)
-Please cite the original experimental study when using these data:
+- Please cite the original experimental study when using these data:

 G. Franceschini, D. Bigoni, P. Regitnig, G. A. Holzapfel, Brain tissue deforms similarly to filled elastomers and follows consolidation theory, Journal of the Mechanics and Physics of Solids 54 (12) (2006) 2592–2620. doi:10.1016/j.jmps.2006.05.004.